 Sculpture School is a hands-on learning program and workspace for kids in the Mad River Valley of Vermont.
 We work with power tools, construction materials and recyclables to bring imagination to life.
 Every project provides an opportunity for learning tool safety in an environment that encourages experimentation and creative autonomy.

 Sculpture School in the News

-Our projects are shared with families, friends and neighbors through interactive exhibitions, soapbox car races, and movie screenings.
+Our projects are shared with families, friends and neighbors through interactive exhibitions, derby car races, and movie screenings.
 Sculpture School programs have been hosted at Knoll Farm in Fayston, Vermont, Waitsfield Elementary School, Pony Farm in Moretown, and at the Taplin family workshop in Warren.

 Sculpture School was created by Eddie Merma in September 2014.
 Over the years many friends have shared their time and creativity with kids in the shop.
 Every individual brings their own array of skills and ideas to each project.